 Leslie Powell is a veteran educator and lifelong learner with a degree in developmental psychology and a multiple subjects credential.
 In her tenure at Head-Royce she has held many leadership positions including lead teacher, Dean of Faculty & Students in the summer program, Intern Teacher program director as well as her current role as Assistant Head of Lower School.
 She believes in skillful and effective communication as a means to foster strong, positive relationships and authentic dialogue.

 Katherine Preston, licensed Marriage and Family Therapist, has been a practicing psychotherapist for over twenty years.
 She is currently the mental health consultant for the San Francisco Friends School and she teaches lifespan development and family systems theory at Sofia University in Palo Alto.
 She also maintains a private practice in San Francisco and has held many clinical leadership positions overseeing and providing clinical training and supervision for therapeutic school-based services.

-Peggy Procter joined the Windward community in 2009 as Director of Upper School.
+Peggy Procter is the Head of School at Echo Horizon, a PreK-6 independent school in Culver City, CA. Prior to Echo Horizon she was the Director of Upper School at Windward School.
 Prior to Windward, she served as Dean of Students at the La Jolla Country Day School and Dean of Juniors and Seniors at the Branson School near San Francisco.
-Peggy received her B.A. in Government and Spanish from Dartmouth College and her M.A. in Spanish from Middlebury College in Madrid, Spain.

 Debbie Reed’s life’s work has been in schools and she brings a wealth of experience to the work of a consultant.
 During her forty years as an educator, she has worked in public and private schools, urban and suburban schools, parochial and nonsectarian schools, co-ed schools and single-sex schools.
 In June of 2014, Debbie retired as the Head of School at Polytechnic School, a K-12 coed independent school enrolling 860 students in Pasadena, California.